bmeviauac01/softwarelab1/docs/index.md

 **All these deadlines and rules!** A software developer, better yet, an engineer must be prepared not only to write code, but to work within the scope of prescribed rules.
 The world is complex, and complexity is often managed with rules.
 If you have some time, check what Robert C. Martin (Bob Martin, "Uncle Bob") has to say about the origins of the software developer profession: <https://www.youtube.com/watch?v=ecIWPzGEbFc>

+---

+!!! note "Pull requests welcome"
+    As a student of this course you can earn extra credit by contributing to the materials!
+Open a _pull request_ to fix an error or contribute to the materials in any way!
+Check the link to the repository in the upper right corner.

 !!! quote "License"
     The materials provided here are created for the students of course BMEVIAUAC09.
 The usage of these materials outside the scope of teaching or learning this particular course is only granted if the source and authors are contributed.